-The GigE area scan camera uses the GigE interface to transmit non-compressed images in real time, and it acquires images and sets parameters via the client software or SDK.
-The GigE area scan camera is applicable to the automated optical inspection (AOI) for the surface mounted technology and the printed circuit board, electronic semiconductor, factory automation, logistics industry, etc.
+The 10 GigE area scan camera uses the 10 GigE interface to transmit non-compressed images in real time, and the camera can acquire images and be set parameters via the client software or SDK.
+The camera is applicable to the automated optical inspection (AOI) for the surface mounted technology and the printed circuit board, electronic semiconductor, factory automation, logistics industry, etc.